Last Updated on November 12, 2024 by Kittredge Cherry

 Kittredge Cherry and Audrey Lockwood share a rainbow scarf, 2020.
 Photo by Rodney Hoffman.

 Some people are puzzled by my career path.
 At times even I find it hard to understand.
 The longer I live, the harder it is to remember and make sense of it all.
 Ultimately I have come to see that I consistently pursued truth, no matter where it took me.
 I began my work life as a newspaper reporter, digging out facts.
 Then I wanted to find out the reality of Japan and what the Japanese language says about women.
-Later I sought to discover deeper truths about life, love, death and God.
+Later I sought to discover deeper truths about life, death, love God and eternity.

 Links related to Kittredge Cherry